The night, in its obscurity

 Dark, he lives in obscurity.

 Alone, he is nobody.
-Yet,

-Without him —The moon would lose its allure;
+The moon would lose its allure;

 And the stars, their grandeur.